Julia-Karpa/BakedWithLove/README.md

 ## Future-Enhancements
 1. Once I have more recipes, I will add a search bar next to my navigation bar.
 This would make it quicker for users to find a recipe that they are interested in.
-If they type in a keyword like 'chocolate' all the chocolate cake recipes will appear.
+If they type in a keyword like 'chocolate', all the chocolate cake recipes will appear.
 2. Add a PrintFriendly button to all the recipes so that users are able to print recipes without all the images and comments.
 3. Optimize images for better site performance.
 4. I would like to add a 'rate this recipe' button at the top of each recipe page.
 This will allow users to rate each recipe out of five stars.